Legends in Isaldor

 You will find greater benefits as your character completes jobs of your current reputation level.
 This is very similar to the Eberron campaign setting for 3.5 Edition D&D. If you are leveling a character in a guild, LET ME KNOW.
 I will get you started.
 If you are wondering why you would do this, it may help to have some personal goals for your character to attain.
 Not only that, but there are guild-specific rewards in each setting.

-You will see that I’ve set up the guild charters like the Backgrounds and Occupations part of the PFSRD.
+If you are playing Pathfinder, you will see that I’ve set up the guild charters like the Backgrounds and Occupations part of the PFSRD.
 This is intentional, as it replaces that aspect for people who want to be part of a guild.

 Here is the list of guild types.
 Click on them to learn their details.
 It’s pretty well nested, so you’ll see that I’ve put allot of work into this.
 You really don’t need to know all this stuff, just the one pertaining to you.